 Sleep is an integral part of our daily routine, and getting enough of it is critical to our overall health and well-being.
 However, the amount of sleep each person needs can vary based on age, lifestyle, and overall health.
-This article will explore how many hours of sleep do I need actually and also the factors that can influence our sleep needs.
+This article will explore how many of hours of sleep do I need actually and also the factors that can influence our sleep needs.

 As per the National Sleep Foundation, adults between the ages of 18-64 should aim to get 7-9 hours of sleep per night.
 However, this range can vary slightly depending on the individual.
 Some people may feel rested with less than 7 hours of sleep, while others may require more than 9 hours to feel fully rested.

 For children, the recommended amount of sleep varies based on age.
 Infants need the most sleep, with newborns requiring up to 17 hours of sleep per day.
 Toddlers and preschoolers need between 11-14 hours of sleep, while school-aged children require 9-11 hours each night.
 Teenagers should aim for 8-10 hours of sleep each night.

 So, why is sleep so important, and what happens if we don't get enough of it?
 Lack of sleep can have numerous adverse effects on our physical and mental health.
 In the short term, not getting proper sleep can cause fatigue, irritability, and difficulty concentrating.
 Over time, chronic sleep deprivation can lead to more severe health issues such as obesity, diabetes, and cardiovascular disease.

 Age is one of the most crucial factors influencing our sleep needs.
 As we age, our sleep patterns change, and the amount of sleep we need may decrease.
 Older adults may require only 7-8 hours of sleep per night, compared to the 8-9 hours younger adults need.